I woke up in conversation with one of my good friends: Zaithwa Gwaza.

 If anything, engaging with The African Dream raises more difficult questions than it resolves.

-These are not questions with immediate answers.
+These are not questions with immediate answers [at least for me].
 They are questions I attempt to think through in my upcoming book series: Lessons.

 If you’d like to go deeper into my journey — from Malawi, through the United Nations to Microsoft, you can find it in my books.